juucustodio/xamarin-docs.pt-br/docs/graphics-games/urhosharp/index.md

 ## <a name="license"></a>Licença

-A licença UrhoSharp está disponível no [http://download.xamarin.com/content/licenses/URHO.LICENSE](http://download.xamarin.com/content/licenses/URHO.LICENSE)
+A licença UrhoSharp está disponível do [http://download.xamarin.com/content/licenses/URHO.LICENSE](http://download.xamarin.com/content/licenses/URHO.LICENSE)